parseablehq/pb/README.md

 ### Profiles

 To start using pb against your Parseable server, create a profile (a profile is a set of credentials for a Parseable Server instance).
-You can create a profile using the `pb profile create` command.
+You can create a profile using the `pb profile add` command.
 For example:

 ```bash
 pb profile add local http://localhost:8000 admin admin